ttcchhmm/uapoly-backend/README.md

 npm start
 ```

+### Reset the development database
+To reset the development database, run the script [`ResetDatabase.sh`](./ResetDatabase.sh) located at the root of the project.

 ## Documentation
 The OpenAPI specification for UApoly can be found in the `docs` folder.
 A web viewer is available at the `/docs` endpoint.